push-based/cpu-prof/packages/cpu-profiling/docs/cpu-profiling.md

 *   **Default**: The current working directory.
 If `--diagnostic-dir` is set, it defaults to that directory instead.
 *   **Usage Example**:
     ```shell
-    node --cpu-prof --cpu-prof-dir=./profiles my-app.js
+    node --cpu-prof --cpu-prof-dir=./profiles -e "console.log('CPU')"
     ```
-    This will save the CPU profile for `my-app.js` into the `./profiles` subdirectory (relative to the current working directory).
+    This will save the CPU profile into the `./profiles` subdirectory (relative to the current working directory).
 If the directory doesn't exist, Node.js will attempt to create it.
 *   **Notes**:
     *   If `--cpu-prof-name` specifies an absolute path, `--cpu-prof-dir` is ignored.
     *   Ensure the specified directory is writable by the Node.js process.